adrienbailliard/xrpl-wallet-generator/README.md

 # XRPL Wallet Generator

-A Simple Wallet Generator for the XRP Ledger.
+A simple wallet generator for the XRP Ledger.

 ## What You Get